zzzprojects/docs/dapper-tutorial.net/pages/documentations/dapper-contrib/update.md

 ---
 PermaID: 1000197
-Name: Update in Dapper Contrib
+Title: Dapper Contrib Update - Learn How to Update Data From a Table
+MetaDescription: Unlock the power of Dapper Contrib with the Update method to update data from a table.
+Learn how to use the simplest way to update rows from a database table without writing any SQL.
 LastMod: 2023-02-25
 ---

-# Dapper Contrib - Update
+# Dapper Contrib Update: Discover How to Update Data From a Table

 ## Description